 You can still earn a lot of bonus points with the current American Express Business Gold card promotional offers.
 Take a look at some of the card’s other features below.… read full answer

 Here’s what the American Express Business Gold card currently offers:

 Extra points in bonus categories.
 With this card you can earn 4 points per $1 in the two select categories with the most spending (up to $150,000 per year combined) and 1 point on all other purchases.
-Bonus categories include airfare purchased directly from airlines, and U.S. purchases on advertising, shipping, gas stations, hardware/software/cloud computing, and restaurants.
+The categories include airfare purchased directly from airlines, and U.S. purchases on advertising in select media, shipping, gas stations, computer hardware/software/cloud solutions, and restaurants.

 Airline Bonus.
 You get 25% of your points back after using them to book flights through Amex Travel, up to 250,000 per calendar year.

 Expense management tools.
 You’ll get free access to mobile apps that will help you improve your cash flow and manage your account.
-You’ll also get detailed yearly summaries, and you can link your account to Quickbooks, which will help you keep track of your expanses.
+You’ll also get detailed yearly summaries.
+Plus, you can link your account to QuickBooks, which will help you keep track of your expanses.

 Travel perks.
 You can get reimbursed for damage or theft of rental cars that you paid for with the American Express Business Gold card.
 You’re also insured up to a specified amount for lost or damaged baggage, emergency assistance, and trip delays.
 Plus, there’s a 0% foreign transaction fee for any transactions that involve international merchants.

 Moreover, Amex will sometimes temporarily boost their initial bonus offer on their website.
 So, make sure to occasionally check for any updates.
 You can also get other types of bonus points every month and various other perks to sweeten the deal.